bit-ml/bit-ml/content/collections/posts/tmlss2018.md

 and tried to get the most out of the lecturers and from the interactions with the participants and the lecturers.
 Bitdefender was very well represented and we came back home inspired and eager to continue our research.
-More, we also get a Best Poster award for Computer Vision (yey!).
+More, we also got a Best Poster award for Computer Vision (yey!).

 Actually our team enjoyed this experience so much that some of them decided to give an individual account of some of the highlights of TMLSS2018 and the